Big Cottonwood Creek: Hydrology

 The source waters at the top of the canyon begin near the Brighton Ski Resort and flow from Silver Lake, Twin Lakes Reservoir, Lake Mary, Lake Martha, Lake Catherine, and Dog Lake.
 Additionally, precipitation and many tributaries along the canyon contribute to Big Cottonwood Creek's water volume.
 Brighton receives over 50 in of precipitation annually, most in the form of snow.
-400 inches of total annual snowfall is measured.
+400 in of total annual snowfall is measured.
 The average water yield of Big Cottonwood Creek is 52864 acre.ft, which is the highest water yield of any Wasatch Front canyon stream in Salt Lake County.
 This canyon is a protected watershed area under strict management controls since it is a major source of drinking water for Salt Lake City.
 No dogs or horses are allowed.
 The water quality provides an excellent source of drinking water.

 Flooding is relatively rare for this creek.
 In the summer of 2010, Big Cottonwood Creek hit 4.1 ft above the waterline.
 The flood stage for the urban waterways is 4.2 ft.

 Big Cottonwood Canyon and the surrounding Uinta-Wasatch-Cache National Forest have a long history of resource use and development.
 As Salt Lake City grew through the mid-19th century to the early 20th century, tremendous demands were placed on natural resources through population growth, mining, railroading, and manufacturing.
 The canyons were stripped of timber, forage, and minerals by 1900.
 A serious impact was the timber industry's sawmills.
 The first mills were two mills built in the lower portion of Big Cottonwood Canyon by 1850, and in the next decade, the mills moved up the canyon.
 Today the canyon continues to be impacted by recreational demands and urban pressure.